Marcussy34/dark-hypercore/PRD.md

 **Project Name:** Dark HyperCore
 **Status:** Phase 1 (Development - Local Kernel)
 **Last Updated:** December 26, 2025
+**Role:** Senior Rust Protocol Engineer

 ---

 ## 1. Executive Summary

-Dark HyperCore addresses the **Transparency Paradox** in DeFi: while public ledgers provide trustless settlement, they expose institutional traders to MEV, front-running, and copy-trading.

-By leveraging hardware-based isolation (Intel TDX) and a bare-metal Rust engine, Dark HyperCore enables sub-second, private high-frequency trading on-chain.
+Dark HyperCore is a high-frequency Layer 1 blockchain that resolves the **Transparency Paradox** in DeFi.
+By combining hardware-based isolation (Intel TDX) with a bare-metal, monolithic Rust engine, we enable institutional-grade privacy with sub-second finality.

 **Vision:** Build a high-performance Layer 1 blockchain that combines Hyperliquid-level execution speed with TEE-native privacy to create a "Darkpool by Default" financial primitive.